Gesee-y/Outdoors.jl/Readme.md

 For modern GUI application, switching between multiple API(Application Programming Interface) while reducing dependencies is a plus

 Outdoors is made for that purpose.
 It's a module to manage the window of the app.
-It's mean to be an abstraction for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new one.
+It's meant to be an abstraction for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new one.
 It uses the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package, allowing reactiveness for each API.

 ## Installation